swoicik/swoicik.github.io/_pages/cyod.md

 <h3>Who is this book for?</h3>
 <p>Anyone working or involved with K12 education.
 The topics explored and discussed are with the assumption of a K12 school district and student population.</p>

-<h3>When will the book be published?</h3>
-<p>The book is scheduled to launch on October 30, 2019.
-This date is subject to changes if unforeseen issues arise with self-publishing.</p>

 <h3>Is it really free?</h3>
 <p>The information in this book is there to help improve the education of our students.
 It shouldn't be behind a paywall.
 The book is really free and you are encouraged to share it.</p>